Genius-gambit/ft_containers/readme.md

 7. Implement iterator positions.
 8. Get the references of each and every element in the vector container.
 9. Work on Insertion using iterators, allocator in vectors.
+10. Implement all member functions of the vectors.

 `#LOG:`
 1. Created a vector.hpp file for the instanciation.